CantCodeYet/FrameBufferGameEngine/README.md

 # FrameBufferGraphics
-Personal attempt to write a library to write to the framebuffer
+Personal attempt to write a library to draw to linux framebuffer